Admission to the childbirth unit

 If you have a vaginal birth, you can expect to deliver and recover in a labour/birthing/recovery and post-partum care (LBRP) room.
 If you have had a caesarean section, after surgery you will be moved to a room in the antenatal/post caesarean unit.

-We encourage you to read more in the following downloadable pamphlets:
+We encourage you to read more at the following pages:

 If you wish to videotape your baby's birth, the appropriate hospital waivers must be signed and all those present must first give their permission to be videotaped.
 As a general rule, videotaping is only allowed after the birth of the baby.
 Please speak with your healthcare provider if you have any questions concerning our videotaping policy.